omgnetwork/elixir-omg/docs/exit_validation.md

 * **unchallenged exit tolerance** - a Watcher's tolerance to an invalid exit not having a challenge for a long time since its start.
    - **NOTE**: in practice, violation of the child chain exit recognition SLA and violation of the unchallenged exit tolerance are similar.
   The correct reaction to both is a prompt to mass exit and a challenge of the invalid exit.
-  Because of this, only `sla_margin` is used as a configurable setting on the Watcher, covering for both conditions.
+  Because of this, only `sla_seconds` is used as a configurable setting on the Watcher, covering for both conditions.
-* **`sla_margin`** - margin of the child chain exit recognition SLA (in Ethereum blocks).
+* **`sla_seconds`** - margin of the child chain exit recognition SLA (in seconds).
-This is a number of blocks after the start of an exit (or piggyback), during which a Child Chain Server still might include a transaction invalidating a previously valid exit, without violating the child chain exit recognition SLA.
+This is the time in seconds after the start of an exit (or piggyback), during which a Child Chain Server still might include a transaction invalidating a previously valid exit, without violating the child chain exit recognition SLA.
 Similarly, this is a number of blocks after the start of an exit (or piggyback), during which the Watcher will not report [unchallenged exits](#unchallenged_exit-condition).

 ## Notes on the Child Chain Server